 Arnold 'Nöldi' Forrer: "I miss wrestling for 2.3 seconds at the festival"

 "I'm already enjoying not having to train anymore," Forrer tells Claudia Lässer, adding: "I trained a lot at the beginning of the year.
-Four months ago I weighed 110 kilos, I was lighter than I'd been for 25 years," the ex-wrestler says proudly, but then has to laugh: "My sweetheart cooks very well and usually a bit too much.
+Four months ago I weighed 110 kilos, I was lighter than I had been for 25 years," the ex-wrestler says proudly, but then has to laugh: "My sweetheart cooks very well and usually a bit too much.
 Now I've put on 20 kilos again."

 When he goes to a wrestling festival now, he only thinks about standing in the sawdust for a very short time.
 "I somehow miss 2.3 seconds and in the evening I think: 'It doesn't hurt me, oh that's nice'," laughs Forrer.
 He still feels the thrill as a spectator, but the tension from before is gone.
 "I'm glad I don't have to have that anymore."